zmlcc/k8s-the-docker-way/parameter/v1.11.0/kube-proxy.md

     QPS to use while talking with kubernetes apiserver (default 5)

+- kubeconfig string

+    Path to kubeconfig file with authorization information (the master location is set by the master flag).

+- masquerade-all

+    If using the pure iptables proxy, SNAT all traffic sent via Service cluster IPs (this not commonly needed)

 - master string

     The address of the Kubernetes API server (overrides any value in kubeconfig)

+- metrics-bind-address 0.0.0.0

+    The IP address and port for the metrics server to serve on (set to 0.0.0.0 for all IPv4 interfaces and `::` for all IPv6 interfaces) (default 127.0.0.1:10249)

+- nodeport-addresses strings

+    A string slice of values which specify the addresses to use for NodePorts.
+Values may be valid IP blocks (e.g. 1.2.3.0/24, 1.2.3.4/32).
+The default empty string slice ([]) means to use all local addresses.

+- oom-score-adj int32

+    The oom-score-adj value for kube-proxy process.
+Values must be within the range [-1000, 1000] (default -999)

+- profiling

+    If true enables profiling via web interface on /debug/pprof handler.

+- proxy-mode ProxyMode

+    Which proxy mode to use: 'userspace' (older) or 'iptables' (faster) or 'ipvs' (experimental).
+If blank, use the best-available proxy (currently iptables).
+If the iptables proxy is selected, regardless of how, but the system's kernel or iptables versions are insufficient, this always falls back to the userspace proxy.

+- proxy-port-range port-range

+    Range of host ports (beginPort-endPort, single port or beginPort+offset, inclusive) that may be consumed in order to proxy service traffic.
+If (unspecified, 0, or 0-0) then ports will be randomly chosen.

+- udp-timeout duration

+    How long an idle UDP connection will be kept open (e.g. '250ms', '2s').
+Must be greater than 0.
+Only applicable for proxy-mode=userspace (default 250ms)

+### Main

+- cleanup

+    If true cleanup iptables and ipvs rules and exit.

+- cleanup-ipvs

+    If true make kube-proxy cleanup ipvs rules before running.
+Default is true (default true)

+- config string

+    The path to the configuration file.

+- write-config-to string

+    If set, write the default configuration values to this file and exit.